xaviergmail/xlib/README.md

 ### Q: What happens to the networked data on a player that disconnected, or an entity that was removed?

-A: When a player disconnects or an entity is removed, the netwrapper library will automatically sanitize its tables by using the GM:EntityRemoved hook on the server and removing any data it currently has networked with that entity.
+A: When a player disconnects or an entity is removed, the netwrapper library will automatically sanitize its tables by using the GM:EntityRemoved hook on the server and removing any [non-persistent](#persistence) data it currently has networked with that entity.
 The server will then send a net message to the client informing them to sanitize their clientside tables.

+[Persistent](#persistence) values will be restored when a player reconnects.